seananderson/csasdown/README.md

 csasdown::draft("sr")
 ```

+5. Render the document right away to make sure everything works by opening the file **index.Rmd** and clicking the **knit** button.
+Once completed, a preview pane showing the PDF document will appear.
+The location of the PDF is in the **_book** directory.
+See the *Rendering* section below for more information.

-5. *(Optional but recommended)* To make the initial commit on your GitHub page, first make a new, blank repository on GitHub.
+6. *(Optional but recommended)* To make the initial commit on your GitHub page, first make a new, blank repository on GitHub.
 Open your git client software, navigate to the working directory of your new project and type the following commands:

 ```git add *``` to add all the new files you created in step 4.